benjaminmisiuk/bulkshift/README.md

 ```
 b <- bulkshift(shift = bb2017, target = bb2016)
 ```
-The result is a list with several important objects.
+The result is a list with several objects, which may differ depending on the function arguments (e.g., `mosaic`, `savedata`, `crossvalidate`).
 We can inspect the model that was used to calibrate bb2017 just like any other model in R:
 ```
 b$errorModel

+#Call:  glm(formula = form, data = df)
+#
+#Coefficients:
+#(Intercept)        shift
+#     3.7043      -0.2301
+#
+#Degrees of Freedom: 16419 Total (i.e. Null);  16418 Residual
+#Null Deviance:	    132200
+#Residual Deviance: 112300 	AIC: 78180
 ```
-We can see that the model is a GLM, and the corrected backscatter layer can be plotted:
+We can see that the model is a GLM.
+Recall that the response variable is the error between datasets, therefore, the coefficient for "shift" describes the change in error per unit of the "shift" backscatter dataset.
+The corrected backscatter layer can be plotted:
 ```
 plot(b$shifted)
 ```